 This option checks whether an SRV record refers to a CNAME.
-Possible modes are fail, warn, and ignore (the default).
+Possible modes are fail, warn (the default), and ignore.

 This option tells named to chroot to directory, so that include directives in the configuration file are processed as if run by a similarly chrooted named.